mssn43232/pct-blog/content/photos.md

   - src: "PXL_20230702_205240799.jpg"
     description: "This is an image I added to test the photo carosel.
 It was taken in WA though."
 ---

----
+This page contains every photo currently on the site.
+You can look through them by clicking the next or prev buttons on the left and right of the image.

-Here are all of my photos so far.
-You can hover over them to get a little description of what it is.
+___